Introduction > Installation: Supplement > Installation: Existing environment (ComfyUI)

 - lib/params_cmf.py

-# If you are running it directly on your computer (host side) (including Python virtual environment and Conda virtual environment): adrmid = "http://localhost:10001" # If you are running in a container (Docker): If you want to share the container network with the intermediate connector: adrmid = "http://xoxxox_appmid" # If you are running in a container (Docker): If you do not want to share the container network with the intermediate connector: adrmid = "http://host.docker.internal:10001" # Other than the above (e.g. running on a different computer than the intermediate connector): adrmid = "http://<address_host>:10001"
+# If you are running it directly on your computer (host side) (including Python virtual environments and Conda virtual environments): adrmid = "http://localhost:10001" # If running in a container (Docker): If you want to share the network between the relay server and the container: adrmid = "http://xoxxox_appmid" # If running in a container (Docker): If the relay server and container network are not shared: adrmid = "http://host.docker.internal:10001" # In cases other than those above (e.g. running on a different computer from the relay server): adrmid = "http://<address_host>:10001"

-Specify the address and port of the web server (if you have not changed anything, the address is the same as the intermediate connector) - the way of specifying it varies depending on the installation status of ComfyUI (the web browser, which is the front end of ComfyUI, does not matter whether a container is installed or not):
+Specify the address and port of the web server (unless you have changed anything, the address will be the same as the relay server) - the way you specify this will vary depending on your ComfyUI installation (the web browser, which is the front end of ComfyUI, is independent of whether you have a container or not):

 - ・